Aalto University's New European Bauhaus event sought bold perspectives on multidisciplinary and systemic change.

 - The Festival’s main activities will take place physically in Brussels and online, with side events across the EU and beyond.

-- At the event, you can present physical or virtual exhibitions, events or speeches that support the values of the New European Bauhaus.
+- At the event, you can present exhibitions, art performances or talks that support the values of the New European Bauhaus.

 - The Fest: with a range of performances, participatory activities, and festivities in associated pop-up spaces in Brussels.